-2) Applicant can demonstrate that interconnectivity requirements, other than those allowing for the establishment of a parallel alley, would adversely impact the 3 development potential of the project.
-4 6.
-Building Standards 5 The provisions of this section shall be applied in conjunction with any other applicable ULDC 6 standards or limitations for buildings or structures, unless stated otherwise herein.
+(Updated 5-25-11) 1 2 1) Interconnectivity has been provided to adjacent parcels establishing or allowing for a future parallel alley; or, 3 2) Applicant can demonstrate that interconnectivity requirements, other than those 4 allowing for the establishment of a parallel alley, would adversely impact the 5 development potential of the project.
+6 6.
+Building Standards 7 The provisions of this section shall be applied in conjunction with any other applicable ULDC 8 standards or limitations for buildings or structures, unless stated otherwise herein.
 [Ord.
-7 2010-022] 8 Reason for amendments: [Zoning] 1) Deletion of redundant text; and, 2) Relocate minimum story a) All buildings shall be a minimum of two stories, except civic buildings, or other ab) To maximize the street frontage of buildings and minimize the visibility of parking be) Taller buildings should not cast a shadow line on existing neighborhoods.
-To
+9 2010-022] 10 or amendments: [Zoning] 1) Deletion of redundant text; and, 2) Relocate minimum story ats to subsequent section for building height.
+11 , 12 a.
+Building Placement 13 The provisions of this section shall be applied in conjunction with any other applicable 14 ULDC standards or limitations for buildings or structures, unless stated otherwise herein.
+15 [Ord.
+2010-022] 16 1) General 17 a) All buildings shall be a minimum of two stories, except civic buildings, or other 18 buildings approved as a Special Development district.
+[Ord.
+2010-022] 19 ab) To maximize the street frontage of buildings and minimize the visibility of parking 20 areas from the street, a building should be articulated so that the longest side 21 fronts the street.
+When located at an intersection, the façade with the greatest 22 length shall be considered the front.
+This standard does not preclude two or more facades from being designated as front facades.
+[Ord.
+2010-022] be) Taller buildings should not cast a shadow line on existing neighborhoods.
+To avoid this, building height should be compatible with adjacent development, which may require reducing building heights or stepping back upper stories in certain instances.
+[Ord.
+2010-022]